s-r-e-e-r-a-j/GoHost/README.md

 ## GoHost
-**GoHost** is a powerful Linux Debian HTTP server tool written in Go.
-It allows you to host websites, serve files, and optionally allow downloads for non-web files.
-You can expose your server to the internet using **Serveo** or **Cloudflared** tunnels, making it accessible from anywhere.
+**GoHost** is a powerful HTTP server tool for Debian Linux, written in Go.
+It allows you to host websites, serve files, and optionally enable downloads for non-web files.
+With built-in support for **Serveo** and **Cloudflared** tunnels, you can expose your server to the internet and make it accessible from anywhere.

 ## Features